 [ Editor’s Note: Welcome back to weekend movies, even with the new name that makes it easier to find them.
 I have not done these in some time, as there has been no time, but last weekend I took some time to cruise Vimeo’s editor’s picks, a new layout since my last visit.

 Vimeo is still displaying minimal descriptive information to help you decide what you want to watch.
-I don’t like that, but I think their reasoning is they want us to be open to viewing these short films on a roll of the dice, making the visit more of an exploration than an investigation.
+I don’t like that, but I think their reasoning is they want us to be open to view these short films on a roll of the dice, making the visit more of an exploration than an investigation.

-But that puts a lot of pressure on the filmmakers to have an enticing beginning, or they are toast when I am visiting, because I am looking for certain types of things that interest me, which I think will interest those whom I want to share them with.
+But that puts a lot of pressure on the filmmakers to have an enticing beginning, or they are toast when I am visiting because I am looking for certain types of things that interest me, which I think will interest those with whom I want to share them with.
 You will be the judge of that tonight… JD ]

 This includes research, needed field trips, Heritage TV Legacy archiving, and more – Thanks for helping out

 The Ace of Cups: San Francisco’s (Almost) Forgotten All-Girl Band